 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Meteorologist Tim Strong

-Summer pattern continues today with heat, humidity, and afternoon/evening storms.
-Lower rain chances to start the work week.

-Dense fog during the morning commute with temps. in the low to mid 70s.
-Our summer pattern will continue today with heat, humidity, and an isolated chance for afternoon/evening pop-up showers and storms.
-Highs will be in the upper low to mid 90s with heat index values close to 100°.
-Partly sunny skies are expected with a east wind between 3-5 mph.
+Lows this morning will be mild in the mid to low 70s with muggy conditions and dense fog possible once again.

-Storm chances look to remain isolated Tuesday as high pressure builds aloft.
+Storm chances look to remain isolated today as high pressure continues building aloft.
 We’ll see a better chance for rain by the middle of the work week as a more unsettled pattern sets up for our area.
 Highs are expected to stay in the upper 80s to near 90 Wednesday through Sunday with afternoon/evening storm chances.
 Be sure to keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.